 Labels: Social Critics

 So I cooked these dishes for us (except for the salad of course).
 Savoured every bite, so much so that I had two plates of rice during sahur.
-So there, mutton curry, ayam masak merah, perut masak kicap (always has been a favourite) cooked for four (berbuka plus sahur).

 Posted by Ein 4 comments